 A GDPR-compliant email disclaimer should include a link to the company’s privacy policy and inform the recipient of some of their rights as a consumer.

-Example of a GDPR-compliant email disclaimer:
+Here is an example of a GDPR-compliant email disclaimer:

 (Your Company) is proud to be fully compliant with GDPR requirements for protecting our customers’ personal data.
 View our privacy policy here for more information about how we ensure the security of your health information.
 If this email has reached you in error, be advised that sharing this information with any third party is strictly forbidden.

-Benefits of Email Disclaimers
+What Are The Benefits of Email Disclaimers?

-As with other types of disclaimers, using email disclaimers correctly can potentially save your company millions of dollars in fines and legal fees that would be spent fighting litigation.
-They also help your customers and clients feel secure in knowing that your company is doing its utmost to protect their data.
+When used correctly, they can potentially save your company millions of dollars in fines and legal fees.
+They also help your customers and clients feel secure that your company will protect their data.

 Email disclaimers can even be an opportunity to showcase your company’s values and portray a more trustworthy and responsible image.

-Risks of Not Using an Email Disclaimer
+What Are The Risks of Not Using an Email Disclaimer?

-Failing to use email disclaimers well may result in massive fines for non-compliance with online data protection regulations.
 Not including an email disclaimer is a mistake that could leave your company and its management open to being sued.

 For example, without a confidentiality disclaimer, someone who receives an email not intended for them may not know what to do and could make the problem worse.

-How To Write an Email Disclaimer (with Tips)
+How Do You Write an Email Disclaimer?

 Use enough words to accurately get your point across, but not so many that the meaning of the disclaimer is lost in a block of tiny words that no one is going to read.